 Not necessarily – and here the issue of accreditation becomes somewhat complicated.
 For example, let’s look at StraighterLine, a provider of high-quality, low cost general education courses which can count for credit towards your degree and save you money.

 StraighterLine itself is not a college.
 Only colleges and universities are accredited.
 Students take individual online courses through StraighterLine and then transfer them directly into the accredited college where they plan on earning their degree.
-All of the nearly 100 schools in StraighterLine's network are regionally accredited colleges.
+All of the over 130 schools in StraighterLine's network are regionally accredited colleges.

 All StraighterLine courses have received ACE CREDIT recommendations.
-Over 2,000 accredited colleges and universities consider ACE CREDIT recommended courses for transfer into their degree programs.
+Hundreds of accredited colleges and universities consider ACE CREDIT recommended courses for transfer into their degree programs.

 Before enrolling in online courses, be sure to ask about the procedures that you must follow if you want to transfer credits to other institutions.